Top things to do in Bogota

 Graffiti and street art in general, is becoming more and more popular in Bogota.
 Governmental support for freedom of artistic expression has led to a steady increase in international artists being welcomed and revered in the city.
 Local artists alike are commissioned to paint facades for local businesses or events and can now command a healthy sum for their endeavours.
 Furthermore a spate of articles from prominent European newspapers such as the Guardian have emerged, helping Bogota gain deserved recognition for its graffiti scene and garner interest amongst travellers as well.
 Graffiti is a much more complex art form than most consider, steeped in history and politics it’s definitely a must do whilst in Bogota.

-5. Take a trip outside Guatavita, Chingaza, Zipaquira
+5. Take a trip outside Guatavita Lagoon, Chingaza Natural Park & Zipaquira Salt Cathedral

-These 3 stops are favourites amongst tourists due to their proximity to the capital, their accesibility and uniqueness.
+These 3 stops are favourites amongst tourists due to their proximity to the capital, their accessibility and uniqueness.

 6. Try Colombian delicacies

 Colombia has an interesting culinary scene and an endless amount of oily, fatty, delicious snacks available on every street corner and incredibly affordable.
-Also each Panaderia has a dizzying array of sweet and scrumptious goods just waiting for you to try them!
+Also each Panaderia has a dizzying array of sweet, sugary and scrumptious goods just waiting for you to try them!

 7. Spend time with locals